MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/purchase-order-management.md

 ### Add, cancel, or save the purchase order

-- Select **+ Add** for additional line items or select **Cancel** if you do not want to keep the purchase order.
+- Select **+ Add** for additional line items or select **Cancel** if you don't want to keep the purchase order.
 Selecting _cancel_ removes everything.

-- Select **Save** when you are finished.
+- Select **Save** when you're finished.
 When you select **Save**, the purchase order data will be saved to SAP and the SAP document number will appear in the upper left corner.

 ## Additional functionality